-Our Tempo Demon Hunter deck list guide for the Ashes of Outland expansion will teach you how to play this budget list.
+Our budget Tempo Demon Hunter deck list & guide for the Ashes of Outland expansion will teach you how to play this budget list.
 This guide includes Mulligans, Gameplay Strategy, Card Substitutions, and Combos/Synergies!

 Introduction to Budget Tempo Demon Hunter